seanblanchfield/blog/current/_posts/2022-06-22-new_ezviz_db1_button.md

 I decided to craft a new button, which would protrude from the faceplate, and hopefully seem more "pressable".
 If I remember my UX design terminology collectly from the excellent [Design of Everyday Things](https://www.amazon.co.uk/Design-Everyday-Things-MIT-Press/dp/0262525674) (which I highly recommend), I hoped that the new button would present a more perceptible "affordance" to a visitor to my house.

 As near as I can measure using my old analogue Vernier calipers, the button on the doorbell has a diameter of 32.8mm.
 I wanted to find a thick piece of white plastic that I could replace it with.
 I searched through all the bottle tops in my house, but I couldn't find anything appropriate.
-My eyes then landed on a left over plastic wall socket blanking plate (which costs about €2 in a [local hardware store](https://www.diy.ie/departments/mk-white-1-gang-single-raised-slim-profile-blanking-plate/53952_BQ.prd)).
+My eyes then landed on a leftover plastic wall socket blanking plate (which costs about €2 in a [local hardware store](https://www.diy.ie/departments/mk-white-1-gang-single-raised-slim-profile-blanking-plate/53952_BQ.prd)).

-This is moulded from a hard white plastic (I believe it is [Urea Formaldehyde](https://en.wikipedia.org/wiki/Urea-formaldehyde)), which can be filed, sanded and polished, with a wall thickness if about 4mm.
+This is moulded from a hard white plastic (I believe it is [Urea Formaldehyde](https://en.wikipedia.org/wiki/Urea-formaldehyde)), which can be filed, sanded and polished, with a wall thickness of about 4mm.
 I used the button from the brown faceplace to inscribe a 32.8mm circle onto it.

 ![Incribing a circle onto a 1 gang wall socket blanking plate](/images/2022/06/db1_button_blanking_plate.jpg){: .captioned }